To help you plan an amazing day at Coney Island, here's everything you need to know about this scenic park in Singapore.

 3. Cruise along cycling routes

-The park’s rustic terrain makes cycling bumpy at times, but rest assured it’s a breezy and enjoyable experience.
+The park’s rustic terrain makes cycling bumpy at times, but it’s still a breezy and enjoyable experience that won’t take up too much of your time.
 Cycle along the 2.5km Coney Island Park Connector, with the occasional pretty promenade view of Serangoon Reservoir.
 Or follow the signs to navigate your way to the beaches.
-Anyone with an adventurous streak may find yourself veering off the beaten path – literally!
-PS: If you’re looking for a real adrenaline-pumping adventure, hit the hilly trails of Pulau Ubin on a mountain bike.
+Psst: If you’re looking for a real adrenaline-pumping adventure, hit the hilly trails of Pulau Ubin on a mountain bike.

 5. Hit the obstacle course